-3.2 The causal effect of childhood-onset asthma on mental disorders by univariable 3.2.1 MR analysis
+3.2 Univariable MR analysis of the causal effect of childhood-onset asthma on mental disorders

-Given the Bonferroni corrected threshold (p<0.05/6=0.008), the genetic proxy for childhood asthma was found to be significantly associated with an increased risk of depression (IVW OR=1.059, 95%CI:1.025-1.095, p=5.72e-04) and bipolar disorder (IVW OR=1,065, 95%CI:1.027-1.105, p=6.75e-04).
-The MR estimates were comparable when using alternative MR approaches, including weighted median and MR-Egger regression (Figure 2, Table 1).
-Consistently, we also found that each year earlier in genetically-predicted age of onset of asthma significantly increased depression risk (IVW OR=0.993, 95%CI:0.988-0.998, p=3.27e-03).
-There was also a negative trend between age of onset of asthma and bipolar disorder risk, however, the MR estimate was not significant.
-There was no evidence for significant causal effects of childhood asthma on other mental disorders including schizophrenia, anxiety, autism, and ADHD (all IVW p > 0.05) (Supplementary Table 3).
+Given the Bonferroni corrected threshold of p<0.05/6=0.008, genetic proxies for childhood asthma were significantly associated with elevated risks of depression (IVW OR=1.059, 95%CI:1.025-1.095, p=5.72x10-04) and bipolar disorder (IVW OR=1,065, 95%CI:1.027-1.105, p=6.75x10-04).
+The MR estimates remained unchanged even after testing by the other alternative MR methods, including weighted median and MR-Egger regression (Figure 2, Table 1).
+Similarly, we observed that each year decrease in the genetically predicted age of asthma onset was significantly associated with an increased risk of depression (IVW OR=0.993, 95% CI: 0.988–0.998, p=3.27×10⁻³).
+Although a negative trend was noted between the age of asthma onset and the risk of bipolar disorder, the MR estimate did not reach statistical significance.
+Notably, childhood asthma had no significant effect on other mental disorders including schizophrenia, anxiety, autism, and ADHD (all IVW p > 0.05) (Supplementary Table 3).

-Cochran’s Q statistics indicated that no significant heterogeneity was detected in most of the MR estimates (p > 0.05).
-As for the existence of horizontal pleiotropy, both MR-Egger intercept test and MR-PRESSO test suggested that the results were less likely to be affected by the pleiotropic effects (all p values > 0.05) (Table 1).
-Furthermore, leave-one-out analysis supported that the MR estimates were not driven by a specific SNP (Supplementary Figure 1).
-Taken together, the results of sensitivity analyses ensured the robustness of the causal estimates.
+Cochran’s Q statistics revealed no significant heterogeneity in most MR estimates (p > 0.05).
+Results of both MR-Egger intercept test and MR-PRESSO test suggested that the results were less likely to be affected by pleiotropy (all p > 0.05) (Table 1).
+Furthermore, the leave-one-out analysis indicated that the MR estimates were not driven by one SNP (Supplementary Figure 1).
+Collectively, the sensitivity analyses confirmed the robustness of the causal estimates.

-3.3 Distinct causal effects of childhood- and adult-onset asthma on mental disorders by multivariable MR analysis by multivariable MR analysis
+3.3 Distinct causal effects of childhood- and adult-onset asthma on mental disorders by multivariable MR analysis

-As the childhood- and adult-onset asthma were correlated and shared genetic risk factors [16, 17], multivariable MR (MVMR) analysis was further performed to assess the direct effect of childhood-onset asthma on the significant mental disorders (i.e. depression and bipolar disorder) with adjustment of the effect of adult-onset asthma (Figure 3).
-Consistent with the results of univariable MR analysis, childhood-onset asthma was significantly associated with increased risk of depression (IVW OR=1.052, 95%CI: 1.020-1.084, p=1.25e-03) after accounting for adult-onset asthma.
-Interestingly, adult-onset asthma was found to exert a protective effect on depression (IVW OR=0.886, 95%CI: 0.817-0.962, p=3.68e-03) with adjustment of childhood asthma.
-Similarly, childhood-onset asthma was found to be significantly associated with increased risk of bipolar disorder (IVW OR=1.072, 95%CI: 1.021-1.127, p=5.66e-03), while there was a negative association between adult-onset asthma and risk of bipolar disorder (IVW OR=0.882, 95%CI: 0.772-1.006, p=0.062).
-Taken together, MVMR analysis indicated that childhood- and adult-onset asthma had distinct causal effects on depression and bipolar disorder.
+Given that childhood- and adult-onset asthma were correlated and shared genetic risk factors [16, 17], MVMR analysis was further performed to assess the direct effect of childhood-onset asthma on mental disorders (i.e., depression and bipolar disorder) after adjustment for the effect of adult-onset asthma (Figure 3).
+Consistent with the results of univariable MR analysis, childhood-onset asthma remained significantly associated with an increased risk of depression (IVW OR=1.052, 95%CI: 1.020-1.084, p=1.25x10-03) after adjusting for adult-onset asthma.
+Interestingly, adult-onset asthma exerted a protective effect on depression (IVW OR=0.886, 95%CI: 0.817-0.962, p=3.68x10-03) after the adjustment for childhood-onset asthma.
+Similarly, childhood-onset asthma was significantly associated with an increased risk of bipolar disorder (IVW OR=1.072, 95%CI: 1.021-1.127, p=5.66x10-03), while adult-onset asthma was negatively associated with the risk of bipolar disorder (IVW OR=0.882, 95%CI: 0.772-1.006, p=0.062).
+Taken together, the MVMR analysis indicated that childhood- and adult-onset asthma had distinct causal effects on depression and bipolar disorder.

-4. Discussions
+4. Discussion